mason-mx/jekyll_demo/_posts/1000-01-01-gittricks.md

 git push origin HEAD:refs/for/master
 ```

-## Reset one or more commit
+## Reset one or more commits

 ```
 git reset --hard HEAD~1
 ```

-Be cautious about doing this, all your changes will be abandoned.
-So, please backup useful files at first.
+Be cautious about doing this, since all your changes will be abandoned.
+So, please backup useful files in advance.

 ## Restore Deleted Files In Git